demisto/content/Packs/AzureResourceGraph/Integrations/AzureResourceGraph/README.md

   - Go to **Subscriptions**, and then **Access Control (IAM)**.
   - Click "Add role assignment".
   - Create a new role or select a role that includes permissions for the queries you plan to run.
-  - Select the Azure Compute application.
-By default, Azure AD applications aren't displayed in the available options.
+  - Select the Azure Resource Graph application.
+By default, Azure Applications aren't displayed in the available options.
 To find your application, search for the name and select it.

 ### Client Credentials Flow